lucproglangcourse/lucproglangcourse.github.io/source/background.rst

 .. figure:: images/KazmanQualityFactors.png

-Software Design Principles and Patterns
+Software design principles and patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The software development community has identified various principles intended to guide the design and development process, for example: